pschonev/biBooks/README.md

 Using these two files, you can simply run `python bilingual_books.py` and provide arguments via a config file with `-c [config_path]` (see [configs](configs/) for examples) or via the command line.
 The result will be a finished eBook file.

 Below the steps to go through are described.
-Note that step 1-3 have examples in the [notebooks folder](notebooks/) and X-X are done automatically when running `bilingual_books.py`.
+Note that step 1-3 have examples in the [notebooks folder](notebooks/) and 4-9 are done automatically when running `bilingual_books.py`.

 ###  Steps